Anheuser-Busch: Post-acquisition changes

 For employees, AB InBev ended perquisites such as executive assistants for senior management, company contributions to the salaried employee pension plan, and company-provided life insurance to retirees; it also reduced the number of company-provided cell phones, taking back 1200 Blackberries; and ended tuition reimbursement, and severance packages.
 Perks like free tickets to St. Louis Cardinals baseball games and for Busch Gardens were taken away from employees.
 Anheuser-Busch stopped providing free beer to its employees and visitors to its theme parks.
 These internal changes accompanied changes in its advertising.
 These cost-cutting measures rapidly reduced AB InBev's debt from $56.6 billion in 2008 to $30.1 billion at the end of 2012.
 When the restructuring was complete, only three senior-level Anheuser-Busch managers remained.

 InBev auctioned off several large assets in an effort to pay off debt to the banks that financed the merger.
 It sold Anheuser's 27% stake in China's Tsingtao, sold a few beverage can and lid-making plants to Ball Corporation, and sold its own Korean beer business for $1.8 billion to private equity firm Kohlberg Kravis and Roberts & Co.
 It put the 10 theme parks in Anheuser's Busch Entertainment Unit, which included its three SeaWorld locations, up for sale.

 Under InBev, Anheuser-Busch also lengthened accounts payable terms, and introduced zero-based budgeting.
 These changes caused concern from its suppliers when Anheuser-Busch announced it would take 120 days to pay its bills rather than 30 days, taking time to use that money for other purposes.
 The new payment policy often results in longer periods than 120 days, since the 120 days starts from the end of the month in which the invoice is 'approved' internally, which can be many days/months after an invoice is submitted.

 InBev signed a 10-year lease on 31,500 square feet of office space on Park Avenue in New York, which led to speculation that they would move Anheuser-Busch InBev North American headquarters from St Louis.

-In February 2013, a widely publicized lawsuit accused AB InBev "watering down" products including Budweiser and Michelob.
+In February 2013, a widely publicized lawsuit accused AB InBev of "watering down" products including Budweiser and Michelob.
 Such beers are intentionally brewed over-strength and then "watered down" to the intended level, creating a product of equal or greater quality.
 The lawsuit was dismissed.

 Of Anheuser's top executives, only three remained in their jobs following the acquisition: Dave Peacock as president of the merged company's US division; Gary Rutledge as general counsel for the company's North American business; and Bob Golden, Anheuser's former acquisitions head, as global head of the merged company's mergers and acquisitions effort.